P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Preliminaries

-The quotient magma $X/ \approx_I$ is called the \emph{Rees quotient} of $X$ by $I$ and will be denoted by $X/I$.

 \begin{remark} The concept of left/right or two-sided ideal for magmas as defined above, which will be used throughout the paper, is the magma counterpart of the same term used for semigroups (see, for instance, \cite[p.
 26]{Grillet}).
-In the theory of universal algebras, for algebras of higher signature, the definition of the ideal is more complicated: it was introduced by Ursini in the 70's and only for universal algebras which have a constant (zero) $0$.
-For a detailed discussion we refer to \cite[Definition 1.1]{gumm}. \end{remark}
+Furthermore, the term \emph{ideal}-simple is used to emphasize that the notion refers specifically to the absence of proper non-empty two-sided ideals, distinguishing it from the distinct concept of \emph{congruence}-simple for magmas (see \cite[page 54]{sim_mag}).